shaomollo/website/README.md

-This website was created using [Hugo Academic Themes](https://github.com/wowchemy/starter-hugo-academic).
+This website was made using [Hugo Academic Themes](https://github.com/wowchemy/starter-hugo-academic).